scala/docs.scala-lang/_tour/higher-order-functions.md

 val newSalaries = salaries.map(x => x * 2) // List(40000, 140000, 80000)
 ```
 Notice how `x` is not declared as an Int in the above example.
 That's because the
 compiler can infer the type based on the type of function map expects.
-An even more idiomatic way to write the same piece of code would be
+An even more idiomatic way to write the same piece of code would be:

-Here is another example:

 ```tut
 val salaries = Seq(20000, 70000, 40000)